-MEP Provision Evaluation Policy 6.
-1.4 - Identify those areas of the coastal environment that have high, very high or outstanding natural character.
+......
+MEP Provision Evaluation Policy 6.1.4 - Identify those areas of the coastal environment that have high, very high or outstanding natural character.
 [RPS] The Council has not identified the coastal marine area of Port Underwood as having Outstanding High and very high natural character.
 For the terrestrial and marine environments combine to create the natural character value of this location, with an overall rating of Moderate.
 Forestry on land dominates the area with aquaculture also significant.
-That causes some disruption to natural processes (reducing natural science values) and reduces perceptual/sensory values (through reduced perceived naturalness, coherence and visual amenity).
+That causes some disruption to natural processes, (reducing natural science values) and reduces perceptual/sensory values (through reduced perceived naturalness, coherence and visual amenity).
 Objective 6.2 - Preserve the natural character of the coastal environment, and lakes and rivers and their margins, and protect them from inappropriate subdivision, use and development.
 [RPS, R, C, D] The proposal is appropriate, fits with the existing context and will not adversely compromise the existing values of the area.
-Policy 6.2.1 - Avoid the adverse effects of subdivision, use or development on areas of the coastal environment with outstanding natural character values [RPS, R, C, D] N/A - Port Underwood is not identified in the MEP has having outstanding natural character values at this location.
+Policy 6.2.1 - Avoid the adverse effects of subdivision, use or development on areas of the coastal environment with outstanding natural character values [RPS, R, C, D] N/A - Port Underwood is identified in the MEP has having outstanding natural character values at this location.
 Policy 6.2.2 - Avoid significant adverse effects of subdivision, use or development on coastal natural character, having regard to the significance criteria in Appendix 4.
 [RPS, R, C, D] The proposal avoids significant adverse effects.
 The degree of modification is moderate, with no damage, loss or destruction.
 The effects are reversible upon removal of the farm.
 This is an existing farm occupying space.
 The location is resilient to change, as it is able to absorb the proposed farm given the layout and extent of surrounding marine farms.
-Policy 6.
-2.3 - Where natural character is classified as high or very high, avoid any reduction in the degree of natural character of the coastal environment or freshwater bodies.
+Policy 6.2.3 - Where natural character is classified as high or very high, avoid any reduction in the degree of natural character of the coastal environment or freshwater bodies.
 [RPS, R, C, D] The natural character of the coastal marine area in Port Underwood is not mapped as having high, very high or outstanding natural character in the MEP.
-None of the surrounding terrestrial area is mapped as having high to very high natural character.
-The farm will not impact on the terrestrial ecology of the values that lead a higher classification.
+Some of the surrounding terrestrial area is mapped as having high to very high natural character.
+The farm will not impact on the terrestrial ecology of the values that lead to that classification.
 Policy 6.2.4 - Where resource consent is required to undertake an activity within coastal or freshwater environments with high, very high or outstanding natural character, regard will be had to the potential adverse effects of the proposal on the elements, patterns, processes and experiential qualities that contribute to natural character.
 Assessment of the natural science (biophysical) values of the site as being low-moderate overall.
-Rob Davidson notes that the application site is located over a mud habitat, typical of sheltered bays in the Sounds.
+Rob Davidson notes that the application site is located over a mud habitat, typical of sheltered muddy areas in the Sounds.
 The epibiota and infaunal communities are typical of muddy sheltered areas in the Sounds.
-It is well established that mussel
+It is well established that mussel farming has a less than minor impact on the biophysical Analysis of Consistency with the Proposed Marlborough Environment Plan - 1 MAY 2017 MARLEOROUGH 7